Johnaconda/SC-MyUser.cfg/README.md

 This is my Optimized user.cfg for Star Citizen 3.22.0-Live 9003408 running pretty smooth with rather okay graphics on a Intel i7-6800k 32Gig ram and a GTX 1080.

+This user.cfg increased my fps by 20+ and still keeps the good visuals within the game, There are some issues with it though:
+1. The Lightning takes some time to actually take it's "form" in darker areas might be an eyeaddaption thingy, its like it slowly loads in and sometimes there are bright spots/areas where the lights should not really be at the first place(missplacement of light sources maybe?)
+2. There is some issues for me when you are close to planets and the thrusters on the ship starts to pick up dust clouds and that causes massive fps drops/stuutters, its manageable but it would suck dick mining i belive. i have yet to try out ground vehicles if they causes lag aswell but i belive they dont or atleast not in the same sence as a A2 hercules.

 Here are some example screenshots :

 <img src="https://github.com/Johnaconda/SC-MyUser.cfg/blob/main/Screenshots/ScreenShot-2023-12-30_03-18-33-56F.jpg?raw=true" alt="Example2" title="Seraphim station">